 Arginine is not the ONLY natural blood thinner out there.
 Do some research also on serrapeptase, vit E, and nattokinase.
 Its important to do your research on all these blood thinning alternatives, they can be used in conjunction or taken separately, and you can find formulas with combinations on line if you look.
 Best of health to you!

-Blood Glucose Levels 3 Answers
+Blood viscosity 3 Answers